 Australia Comes Second with a per Capita Meat Consumption of 203 Pounds (OECD)

 Following close behind America and its massive meat consumption is Australia, with Aussies eating just 16 pounds less each year.
-The reason for it is that Australia has access to quality meat at cheap prices, especially compared to other countries.
+The reason for this is that Australia has access to quality meat at cheap prices, especially compared to other countries.

-Add on the fact that Australia loves throwing things on the barbie, and inevitably the country’s meat consumption has soared.
+Add on the fact that Australia loves throwing things on the barbie, and inevitably, the country’s meat consumption has soared.

 Almost 198 Pounds per Capita of Meat Are Consumed by Argentina (OECD)